The Byrds: Clarence White era

 Between June and August 1969, the Byrds worked with Melcher to complete the Ballad of Easy Rider album.
-Musically, the album represented a consolidation and streamlining the band's country rock sound, and mostly consisted of cover versions and traditional material, along with three self-penned originals.
+Musically, the album represented a consolidation and streamlining of the band's country rock sound, and mostly consisted of cover versions and traditional material, along with three self-penned originals.
 The first single to be released from the album was the title track, issued in October 1969 in America and reaching number 65 on the Billboard Hot 100 chart.
 Composed primarily by McGuinn, with some input from Bob Dylan (although not credited), "Ballad of Easy Rider" was written as the theme tune for the 1969 counterculture film Easy Rider.
-However, the Byrds' recording of the song does not appear in the film and an acoustic version credited to McGuinn alone was used instead.
+The Byrds' recording of the song does not appear in the film and an acoustic version credited to McGuinn alone was used instead.
 The Byrds' song "Wasn't Born to Follow" from The Notorious Byrd Brothers album was featured in the film and also included on the Easy Rider soundtrack album in August 1969.
 The Byrds' association with the film heightened their public profile and when the Ballad of Easy Rider album was released in November 1969, it peaked at number 36 in the U.S. and number 41 in the UK, becoming the band's highest-charting album for two years in America.
 A second single taken from the album, "Jesus Is Just Alright", was released in December 1969, but it only managed to reach number 97.
 Despite this lack of commercial success, the Doobie Brothers' later hit version of "Jesus Is Just Alright" features an arrangement that was heavily influenced by the Byrds' recording.

 Just prior to the release of Ballad of Easy Rider, the Byrds underwent yet another change in personnel when bassist John York was asked to leave the band in September 1969.
 York had become disenchanted with his role in the Byrds and had voiced his reluctance to perform material that had been written and recorded by the group before he had joined.
 The rest of the band had begun to doubt his commitment and so, a consensus was reached among the other three members that York should be fired.
 He was replaced, at the suggestion of Parsons and White, by Skip Battin, a freelance session musician and one-time member of the duo Skip & Flip.
-Battin's recruitment marked the last personnel change to the group for almost three years and as a result, the McGuinn-White-Parsons-Battin line-up became the most stable and longest-lived of any configuration of the Byrds.
+Battin's recruitment marked the last personnel change to the group for almost three years and as a result, the McGuinn-White-Parsons-Battin lineup became the most stable and longest-lived of any configuration of the Byrds.